mikependon/RepoDB.NET/pages/enumerations/postgresql/bulkimportpseudotabletype.md

 ---

-An enumeration that is being used to define the type of pseudo-temporary table to be created during the bulk-import operations.
+This enum is being used to define the type of pseudo-temporary table to be created during the bulk-import operations.
 This enumeration is only used for [PostgreSQL](https://www.nuget.org/packages/RepoDb.PostgreSql.BulkOperations) RDBMS.

-This enumeration is being used by the following bulk import operations.
+It is used by the following bulk import operations.

 - [BinaryBulkDelete](/operation/binarybulkdelete)
 - [BinaryBulkDeleteByKey](/operation/binarybulkdeletebykey)